sucharush/ODE-solvers/README.md

 Another approach we thought about was to separate in two other categories: Runge-Kutta and linear multi-step methods.
 Then linear multi-step methods could have been split between explicit and implicit and would have been determined by their weights.

-### Function class
+### Function classes
 Our second main challenge was to create a function class, and handle the derivatives.
-We decided to create a base class (`ODERighHandSide`) and two children that correspond to functions for which we know the derivative and for which we do not.
+We decided to create a base class (`ODERighHandSide`) and two child classes that correspond to functions for which we know the derivative and for which we do not.
-If the derivative is not known, it is approximated with centered differences.
+If the derivative is unknown, it is approximated using centered differences.

-[//]: # (TODO function file)

 There are however a few limitations with our approach.
-First, we can only use the functions that are in the file `ExampleRHS.h`.
-An improvement would be to have a parser that lets the user write their function.
+- We only provided 2 type of built-in functions: `ModelProblemRHS` and `PolynomialRHS`.
+- Despite the possibility of using arbitrary functions in `UserDefinedRHS`, we didn't manage to implement it in a way that allows the user to avoid recompilation.
-The user would also need to specify if they want to use the known derivative for the function.
-This could be done either by letting the user specify the derivative, or by having a derivative calculator accessible in the project.
+  Additionally, the user needs to specify whether they want to use a known or unknown derivative for the function.

 ### Dimension of the ODE
-The main limitation of our project is that it focuses strictly on ODEs that are from $\mathbb{R} \times \mathbb{R}$ to $\mathbb{R}$, i.e. $y,t$ are real and so is $f(t,y)$.
+The main limitation of our project is that it focuses strictly on ordinary differential equations (ODEs) that map from $\mathbb{R} \times \mathbb{R}$ to $\mathbb{R}$.
+In other words, both $y$ and $t$ are real numbers, and the function $f$, defined by $f: \mathbb{R} \times \mathbb{R} \to \mathbb{R}$, is also real-valued.
-Possible extensions could be
+Possible extensions could include:
-- allowing $y$ to be a vector, i.e. $y \in \mathbb{R}^n$
+- Allowing $y$ to be a vector,  i.e. $y \in \mathbb{R}^n$,
-- allowing $f$ to be a vector-valued function, i.e. solve a system of ODEs
+- Enabling $\mathbf{f}$ to be a vector-valued function, allowing it to solve systems of ODEs by defining $\mathbf{f}: \mathbb{R} \times \mathbb{R}^n \to \mathbb{R}^n$,
-- allowing $y$ to be a complex number, or a complex-valued vector, etc.
+- Extending $y$ to be a complex number or a complex-valued vector, altering the domain and range of $f$ to include complex dimensions.

-For this a few solutions we thought about were to use template classes and/or Eigen vectors for $y$.
+To implement these extensions, we are considering the use of template classes and/or Eigen vectors for variable types of $y$.